-Recently I designed and constructed The Forest Quilt to honor a beautiful lady – Gloria (see previous blogs).
-That quilt was made for her grown son.
-Next I designed and constructed a second quilt for the daughter, who told me her mother loved to dance.
+Recently I designed and constructed The Forest Quilt to honor a beautiful lady named Gloria.
+To access that account, click on Stories which will lead you to the first blog about it.
+It was a difficult quilt which I made for Gloria’s son.
+After finishing The Forest Quilt, I designed and constructed a second quilt for the daughter, who told me her mother loved to dance.
 I wanted a dance theme but also one that would honor the spirit of the lady.

 For this quilt, I used a semi-traditional background made up of blocks which were 9 inches wide and 3 inches high.
 They were divided into two equal pieces, each one cut diagonally from a 1-inch side to a 2-inch side.
 I had seen a similar block used in several quilts in one of Joan Wolfrom’s wonderful quilt books and had always been intrigued by its use in art quilts.
 After settling on a theme, the first thing I did was separate all the colorful clothes to see if I had what I needed for the quilt I had in mind.

 I had seen a picture on the internet that absolutely blew my mind.
 It depicted a lady dancing or leaping through the air against a background that included a body of water, a distant horizon and a setting sun.

 Among Gloria’s clothes I found many blue blouses, a purple running suit, t-shirts in mauve, yellow, red, and cream.
 There was a pale yellow dress, a gold scarf, grey slacks and a grey knit shirt.
 So yes, I had the makings of a sea and of a sunset.